foundance/foundance-docs/docs/tutorial-basics/join-a-project.md

 Read about the role, see if there is any compensation, and if you are interested click the <Highlight>Apply</Highlight> button.

-Now you have to wait for the feedback, if a project like your profile it will shortly come back with some offers!
+While you wait for the feedback, you can  browse the other projects for open roles

 :::tip
 You can always check your applications (and invitations!) within your profile on the [Opportunities](https://app.foundance.org/account/opportunities) screen.